OKRs Library Preview

 What makes the OKRs library super cool?

-Check out this free example entry from the OKRs library.
-And, if you post a comment to this blog that includes your reaction to this example library entry with feedback for how to make it more useful, I will incorprate your feedback into a future OKRs library blog post.
-My goal is to have over 100 entries in the OKRs Library spanning Finance, IT, HR, Product, Engineering, Treasury, Legal, and just about every industry by end of 2018.
+Check out this first entry from the OKRs library.
+And, if you post a comment to this blog that includes your reaction to this example library entry with feedback for how to make it more useful, I will include your feedback into a future OKRs library blog post.
+My goal is to have over 50 entries in the OKRs Library spanning Finance, IT, HR, Product, Engineering, Treasury, Legal, and just about every industry by end of 2020.
 Grab a chair, get a nice reading lamp by the fireplace, and let’s have a conversation in our OKRs library.
-Well, OK, just sit by your screen, skim this example, and let me know what you think 🙂
+Well, OK, just sit by your screen, skim this example, and let me know what you think

 OKRs Library Example Entry: Legal Team

 Objective: Bring legal support for APAC up to par with our support in the Americas

 - 10 of 13 weeks in Q2 have 100% of legal requests getting a 1st reply within 3 hours in APAC